DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

     * Application, host, and virtual
     * WAF
     * Next Gen
-* Intrusion Detection and Prevention Systems (IDS, IPS)
+* Intrusion Detection Systems (IDS)
-    * Host-based (HIDS and HIPS)
+    * designed to analyze network packets, compare their contents or characteristics against a set of configurations or signatures, and alert personnel if anything is detected that could constitute a threat or is otherwise designated for alerting.
+    * passive
+    * often generates a large number of false positives
+    * Types
+        * Host Instrusion Detection System (HIDS)
+            * runs on a single host and only does analysis of packets for that host (inbound/outbound)
+            * typically monitors critical system files and configs for modification
-    * Network (NIDS and NIPS)
+        * Network Intrusion Detection System (NIDS)
+            * placed at various points in a network and can analyze all network traffic for the same threats
+* Intrusion Prevention Systems (IPS)
+    * works in the same way as an IDS except being reactive in nature and can immeidately and automatically stop and prevent attacks as they occur instead of being passive
+    * does deep analysis of network packets, has variety of methods available to block or terminate something that it determines to be an attack
-    * Hardware vs Software
+    * Types
+        * Host Intrusion Prevention System (HIPS)
+        * Network Intrusion Prevention System (NIPS)

-Operating system (OS) hardening through he application of baselines, monitoring and remediation
+**Operating system (OS) hardening through the application of baselines, monitoring and remediation**
 * Baseline/Secure Configuration Guides
     * Concepts
         * Control